jphmrst/bibviz/README.md

     papers to the files associated with a page.
 By default, **../** followed by the files directory above.

-- **--author-page-bullet-list=FLAG**
+- **--author-page-wrapped-list=FLAG**

-    A flag controlling the layout of the all-authors page.
-If this flag is set, the authors are arranged vertically in a bulleted list;
+    A flag controlling the layout of the author list pages.
+If this flag is set, the authors are listed in a single paragraph, wrapped as ordinary text.
+Otherwise and by default, they are arranged vertically in a bulleted list.
-    otherwise, the name are placed in a single paragraph.

 - **--keywords-front-page-threshhold=N**